Professor Susan Dewar

 Course contentDetailed course guide

 Students select a further seven courses from a pool of over twenty options.

 - Food Chemistry

-This programme provides students with a flexible high quality approach to postgraduate learning which offers the potential for enhanced career progression within the food and health sectors and related industries.
+This programme prepares students with a flexible high quality approach to postgraduate learning which offers the potential for enhanced career progression within the food and beverage industries.
 For MSc entry, candidates must have a First or Second Class Honours Degree in a suitable science or engineering subject (for example, Biological Sciences, Chemistry or Chemical/Mechanical Engineering).
 For Diploma entry, candidates must hold a degree, preferably at Honours level, but lesser qualifications, including substantial relevant work experience, will be considered.